PioneerCode/pioneer-pagination/README.md

 ```

 ## What about styling?
-The markup this produces is based on Foundation Pagination(http://foundation.zurb.com/sites/docs/pagination.html).
+The markup this produces is based on [Foundation Pagination](http://foundation.zurb.com/sites/docs/pagination.html).
 This leaves you one of three options.

 1. Use [Foundation](http://foundation.zurb.com/sites/docs/) and it will work out of the box.
 2. Map the classes to Bootstrap stylings.